Vorschreibung/siml/SPEC.rst

 library.

 It is line-oriented, has a fixed structure, and does not support arbitrary nesting.
-It is meant for files like lists of configuration records (e.g. CVAR definitions), not as a general data language.
+It is meant for files like lists of configuration records, not as a general data language.

 Example
 -------